 THE JOINT LURKER

 This most cringe-worthy wound of them all.
 Let’s be very clear, a wound near a joint is and will always be serious.
 If it appears the skin has been cut or split all the way through (“full-thickness”) – or you suspect a puncture and cannot truly identify the depth of the wound – always call your veterinarian for an assessment.
-A wound in the neighborhood of a joint can communicate the outside world with the underlying joint as well as it’s vulnerable joint fluid & cartilage.
+A wound in the neighbourhood of a joint can communicate the outside world with the underlying joint as well as it’s vulnerable joint fluid & cartilage.
 Once bacteria gains entry to a joint, the consequences of a joint infection can be career ending or even fatal for a horse.
-With proper early intervention the consequences can be ameliorated.
+With proper early intervention, the consequences can be ameliorated.
 It is always better to be safe than sorry.

 • Take inventory of the location of the wound & call you veterinarian